 So I Volunteered to Coach, a presentation by Sam Snow, US Youth Soccer Director of Coaching

 How do I do that?
 There a many available resources.

-- Talk to the rec board.
+- Talk to our board.
 We have many coaching resources that you can check out.

-- Talk to other coaches in your club who have worked with your assigned age group.
+- Talk to other coaches in the community who have worked with your assigned age group.

 - Use this website to find helpful coaching resources, coach certification courses and training materials.
-See the links to the left!
+Check out the links below.